AAShakirov/DynamicMask-3DGS/README.md

 This results in a compact, continuous, and efficiently renderable 3D scene representation optimized directly from multi-view images.

+# Problem
+3D Gaussian Splatting (3DGS) is a state-of-the-art (SOTA) method for reconstructing photorealistic 3D scenes.
+However, it is highly vulnerable to dynamic objects—such as people or robots—present in the scene during multi-view capture.
+Their presence introduces severe visual artifacts in the reconstructed scene.
+Existing SOTA approaches for handling dynamic content (e.g., 4D-GS) address this limitation but suffer from significantly increased computational and modeling complexity.

 # Implemented Strategies
 ## Strategy A: Static Scene Extraction